When to Hire a WordPress Development Agency vs Freelancers

 This decision matters even more for businesses planning redesigns, migrations, or custom WordPress builds.

-In this guide, I’ll break down the real differences between a WordPress agency vs freelancer, explain when each option makes sense, and provide a practical framework to help you choose the right development model based on your goals, not just short-term cost.
+In this guide, I’ll explain the real differences between a WordPress agency and a freelancer, show when each is the better choice, and give you a simple way to pick the right option for your goals, not just your budget.

 Core Differences: WordPress Development Agency vs Freelancer